Dunfermline: Capital of Scotland

 Dunfermline had become a burgh between 1124 and 1127, if not before this time.
 Dunfermline Palace was also connected to the abbey and the first known documentation of the Auld Alliance was signed there on 23 October 1295.

-Although the second son of King James VI of Scotland and Anne of Denmark, Prince Charles (later Charles I) was born in Dunfermline Palace, Fife, on 19 November 1600, the Union of the Crowns ended the town's royal connections when James VI relocated the Scottish Court to London in 1603.
+Although the second son of James VI of Scotland and Anne of Denmark, Prince Charles was born in Dunfermline Palace, Fife, on 19 November 1600, the Union of the Crowns ended the town's royal connections when James VI relocated the Scottish royal court to London in 1603.
 King Charles thus became the last monarch to be born in Scotland.
 The Reformation of 1560 had previously meant a loss of the Dunfermline's ecclesiastical importance.
 David Ferguson was the town's first reformed minister.
 On 25 May 1624, a fire engulfed around three-quarters of the medieval-renaissance burgh.
 Some of the surviving buildings of the fire were the palace, the abbey and the Abbot's House.